Solar Balmer Lines

 Introduction

 We are in many ways a fortunate generation having so many wonderful tools at our disposal on account of the “silicon revolution”.
 The advent of powerful personal computers has radically changed just about every form of human activity in a few short decades (this author – for example – is of a generation that still used slide rules at school !).
-Can one imagine – for example – doing linear regression or even simple standard deviation calculations without the use (at very least) of a pocket calculator?
+Can one imagine – for example – doing linear regression or even simple standard deviation calculations without the use (at the very least) of a pocket calculator?
 In respect of science education, there are many possibilities for effecting realistic computer simulations of any number of experiments that would otherwise demand access to well-equipped laboratories.
 This is not to run down the necessary ‘ hands-on’ requirements of scientific investigation but rather to consider imaginative ways and means whereby data can be collected and processed in a meaningful scientific manner.
 Students should be trained to make effective use of spreadsheets and the many excellent built-in statistical routines they contain to process their experimental data.
 In this article, we will be making use of regression analysis to process data from the ultimate parent of all data generators – our very own sun!

 Pixel Ruler Spectroscopy

-A typical spectrum of whatever element or molecule obtained in the laboratory or from the sun or stars via appropriate optical equipment is essentially a series of lines representing the wavelengths of various electron transitions associated with that element/molecule or set of elements/molecules.
-In order to measure the wavelengths from a ‘raw spectrum’, the essential requirements are a ruler and a means whereby a wavelength scale can be established if not already provided.
+A typical spectrum of whatever element or molecule is obtained in the laboratory or from the sun or stars via appropriate optical equipment is essentially a series of lines representing the wavelengths of various electron transitions associated with that element/molecule or set of elements/molecules.
+To measure the wavelengths from a ‘raw spectrum’, the essential requirements are a ruler and a means whereby a wavelength scale can be established if not already provided.
 In this article, we will employ a ‘pixel ruler’ as our measuring device and we will relate pixel measurements to wavelengths through the use of standard lines having known wavelengths.
-In principle, one needs just two such standard lines in order to establish a pixel/wavelength scale but for more accurate work, one would probably want to use a number of standards and establish the scale through the use of linear regression.
+In principle, one needs just two such standard lines to establish a pixel/wavelength scale but for more accurate work, one would probably want to use several standards and establish the scale through the use of linear regression.
 In this article, we will begin with a simple two-line scale.
 Our data set will be the “Flash Spectrum of the Sun” which arises from photographing the solar chromosphere during an eclipse when – for a brief moment – emission lines, rather than absorption lines, dominate the solar spectrum.

 Experimental Objective